rjrocks1908/100-days-python/README.md

 - Day 26 - NATO Phonetic (Using Pandas and Comprehensions)
 - Day 27 - Miles to Kilometers Converter (Using tkinter)
 - Day 28 - Pomodoro Clock (Using tkinter)
+- Day 29 - Password Manager (Using tkinter)